Lavender API¶

 Data Freshness¶

-Greeks are recomputed continuously during market hours (9:30 AM – 4:00 PM ET).
+Greeks are repriced continuously against the market during market hours (9:30 AM – 4:00 PM ET).
 Outside market hours, Greeks reflect the last computed values from the prior session.
-The gateway caches responses for up to 5 seconds — successive requests within that window return the same snapshot.

 Excel Integration¶